Magento Auto Scaling With Varnish – How Your Magento Shop Can Handle Increased Traffic Easily!

 The Test Server is an independent single server environment with MGT CloudPanel.

-The test server is used as a pre-production environment to test new features/developments before applying them to production.
+The test server is used as a pre-production environment to test new features/developments before production.

 AWS Auto Scaling Architecture Requirements

-AWS Auto Scaling architecture has some special requirements.
+AWS Auto Scaling group has some special requirements.

-In the following section, our MGT experts that have years of experience in Auto Scaling can consult with you in as much detail as you need.
+In the following section, our MGT experts with years of experience in Auto Scaling can consult with you in as much detail as you need.

 Requirement 1: Flexible Hosting Platform